HMCS Windsor: Royal Navy

 The submarine was laid down as HMS Unicorn at Cammell Laird's Birkenhead yard on 13 March 1990.
 She was launched on 16 April 1992, and commissioned into the Royal Navy on 25 June 1993.
 She was the last ship built at Cammell Laird until construction began on HMS Queen Elizabeth in June 2010.

 After entering service, Unicorn operated in the Mediterranean Sea and east of Suez, the Gulf of Oman and Indian Ocean and in the Persian Gulf.
 She returned to Devonport and was decommissioned on 16 October 1994.

 Transfer

 Looking to discontinue the operation of diesel-electric boats, the British government offered to sell Unicorn and her sister submarines to Canada in 1993.
 The offer was accepted in 1998.
-The four boats were leased to the Canadians for US$427 million (plus US$98 million for upgrades and alteration to Canadian standards), with the lease to run for eight years; after this, the submarines would be sold for £1.
+The four boats were leased to Canada for US$427 million (plus US$98 million for upgrades and alteration to Canadian standards), with the lease to run for eight years; after this, the submarines would be sold for £1.

 Problems were discovered with the piping welds on all four submarines, which delayed the reactivation of Unicorn and her three sisters.
 Unicorn was handed over to the Canadian Forces on 6 August 2001 and sailed to Canada, arriving on 19 October.
 The submarine was commissioned into Maritime Command as HMCS Windsor with the hull number SSK 877 on 4 October 2003.